stonepros/stone/doc/rbd/libvirt.rst

             +------------------------+ +------------------------+

-The most common ``libvirt`` use case involves providing Ceph block devices to cloud solutions like OpenStack or CloudStack.
-The cloud solution uses ``libvirt`` to  interact with QEMU/KVM, and QEMU/KVM interacts with Ceph block devices via  ``librbd``.
+The most common ``libvirt`` use case involves providing Stone block devices to cloud solutions like OpenStack or CloudStack.
+The cloud solution uses ``libvirt`` to  interact with QEMU/KVM, and QEMU/KVM interacts with Stone block devices via  ``librbd``.
 See `Block Devices and OpenStack`_ and `Block Devices and CloudStack`_ for details.
 See `Installation`_ for installation details.

-You can also use Ceph block devices with ``libvirt``, ``virsh`` and the ``libvirt`` API.
+You can also use Stone block devices with ``libvirt``, ``virsh`` and the ``libvirt`` API.
 See `libvirt Virtualization API`_ for details.

-To create VMs that use Ceph block devices, use the procedures in the following sections.
+To create VMs that use Stone block devices, use the procedures in the following sections.
 In the exemplary embodiment, we have used ``libvirt-pool`` for the pool name, ``client.libvirt`` for the user name, and ``new-libvirt-image`` for  the image name.
 You may use any value you like, but ensure you replace those values when executing commands in the subsequent procedures.

-Configuring Ceph
+Configuring Stone
 ================

-To configure Ceph for use with ``libvirt``, perform the following steps:
+To configure Stone for use with ``libvirt``, perform the following steps:

 #. `Create a pool`_.
 The following example uses the
    pool name ``libvirt-pool``.::